Bi-level algorithm for optimizing hyperparameters in penalized nonnegative matrix factorization: Numerical Experiments

-Three NMF algorithms were used and compared: AltBi, the standard unpenalized MU in \cite{lee1999learning} and the standard penalized that alternates equations \eqref{H_KL} and \eqref{waa} (referred to P-MU) with $\lambda = 0.5$ fixed.
-All algorithms were initialized using the same random initializer generated from an uniform distribution.
-Efficiency of the methods is analysed performing 30 Monte Carlo (MC) runs of the NMF algorithms, each time the initial matrices $\mathbf{W}^{(0)}$ and $\mathbf{H}^{(0)}$ were different.
-The initial $\overline{\lambda}$ is chosen to have, at the beginning of the process, homogeneity between the terms characterizing the objective function, according to:
+Three NMF algorithms were used and compared: AltBi, the standard un-penalized MU in~\cite{lee1999learning}, and the standard penalized that alternates rule \eqref{H_KL} and the modified version of \eqref{eq:upW} in which $\lambda_i = 0.5 \quad \forall i =1, \dots, n$ (referred to P-MU).
+The same random initializer generated from a uniform distribution starts all the algorithms \cite{esposito2021review}.
+The efficiency of the methods is analyzed by performing 30 Monte Carlo (MC) runs for the NMF algorithms, where for each run, initial matrices $\mathbf{W}$ and $\mathbf{H}$ are different.
+At the beginning of the process, initial $\bm{\lambda}$ is chosen to have homogeneity between the terms characterizing the objective function, according to:

-where $\mathcal{r}$ is the $\ell_1$ penalization norm in this particular experimental case.
-The maximum number of iterations in all the algorithms was set to $1000$ and the tolerance for early termination was equal to $10^{-6}$.
-The number of inner iterations (length of bunch) was set to 4, i.e., $T = 4$.
-The following tests were performed: \begin{itemize} \item[1)] Benchmark A was used with $n=1000$, $m=50$, $r=4$. \item[2)] Benchmark B was used $n=1000$, $m=50$, $r=4$, $\alpha_H =0.1$. \item[3)] Benchmark C was used with $n=1000$, $m=50$, $r=5$, $\alpha_H =0.1$. \item[4)] Benchmark D was used with $n=224$, $m=3025$, $r=5$. \end{itemize} In all tests no noisy perturbations were used.
+where $\mathcal{r}$ is the $\ell_1$ penalty norm in this particular experimental case.
+The maximum number of iterations for all the algorithms was set to $1000$, the tolerance for early termination to $10^{-6}$, and the number of inner iterations (length of the bunch) to 4, i.e., $T = 4$.
+The following tests were performed: \begin{itemize} \item[1)] Benchmark A was used with $n=1000$, $m=50$, $r=4$. \item[2)] Benchmark B was used with $n=1000$, $m=50$, $r=4$, $\alpha_H =0.1$. \item[3)] Benchmark C was used with $n=1000$, $m=50$, $r=5$, $\alpha_H =0.1$. \item[4)] Benchmark D was used with $n=224$, $m=3025$, $r=5$. \end{itemize} In all the tests, no noisy perturbations were used.

-Figure \ref{RESS} reports the evolution of the Response and Objective functions w.r.t iterations for benchmark A. All other benchmarks present similar results as reported in Section \ref{appendix2}.
+To evaluate the goodness of the approximation and the effectiveness of the minimization process, we report the relative error\footnote{In this case, we compute the relative error as $D_{1}(\mathbf{X, WH})/ \sum_{i,j}x_{ij}log(x_{ij})$ \cite{esposito2019orthogonal}.} and the evolution of the objective function with respect to iterations for benchmark A in Figure \ref{RESS}.
+All other benchmarks present similar results as reported in Section \ref{appendix2}.

-The performance of the NMF algorithms was evaluated with the Signal-to-Inter\-fe\-rence Ratio (SIR) measure [dB] \cite{cichocki2009nonnegative} between the estimated signals and the true ones.
-Figure \ref{SIR totali} shows the SIR statistics for estimating the spectral signatures in the matrix $\mathbf{W}$ and the abundance maps in matrix $\mathbf{H}$ for the test A.
+The performance of the NMF algorithms was evaluated with the Signal-to-Interference Ratio (SIR) measure \cite{cichocki2009nonnegative} between the estimated signals and the true ones.
+Figure \ref{SIR totali} shows the SIR statistics (in dB) for assessing the columns in $\mathbf{W}$ and the rows in $\mathbf{H}$ for benchmark A.

 Table \ref{tabella_SIR} reports the numerical results of Mean-SIR in estimating $\mathbf{W}$ and $\mathbf{H}$ for benchmark A.